Scroll to top

 Thursday, Natural Sciences

-Modern Atlantic and American natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Second Week